 2. We must stop allowing cursing on our screens.

 YouTube.
 Cable.
 Netflix.
 Prime.
 Hulu.
 Facebook Live.
 Video games.
 Kindle… The list of ways humans consume screen time goes on and on.
 As an adult, it’s nearly impossible to watch shows where foul language is nonexistent.
 And let’s not be naïve, we will hear profanity outside our homes.
-But under our roofs, we can obey God and shield our families’ ears.
+But under our roofs, we can obey God and shield our families’ ears from cuss words.

 And this is why it’s important—the Bible says, “Each tree is recognized by its own fruit… A good man brings good things out of the good stored up in his heart, and an evil man brings evil things out of the evil stored up in his heart.
 For the mouth speaks what the heart is full of.”
 (Luke 6:44-45 NIV).

 What goes in will come out.
 When we fill up on TV shows and movies where the characters have terrible potty mouths, we’ll be prone to using that language in our everyday life.

 How can we do this practically?
 For me, my next Netflix binge possibility has to pass a test.
 The first three minutes or so of a show will tell you all you need to know.
 If, after that short time frame, expletives have been used with the frequency of the spin on a windmill, you can bet it’s a wiser choice for you, as a Jesus follower, to turn it off.
 To eliminate that binge before it starts.
 But, as I’ve said, it’s impossible to avoid completely.
 My husband and I love certain adult shows where the characters cuss from time to time, but we never watch these shows within the listening ears of our kids.